Paradise Coast: Florida’s Best Family Beach

 My family has settled in to New York City from the UK.
 While we love the city, its winters feel eternal to us.
-To escape, this February we jetted with the two kids and my parents to Marco Island, the largest of Florida’s Ten Thousand Islands along the well-named Paradise Coast.
+To escape brutal February we jetted with the two kids and my parents to Marco Island, the largest of Florida’s Ten Thousand Islands along the well-named Paradise Coast.
+It’s the ideal destination for an easy beach vacation with kids over winter break or spring break.
+Here’s an itinerary that gave relaxation time as well as opportunities to see some of Florida’s unique attractions.
+(Read about central Florida beaches, too.)

 Marco Island, in the Gulf of Mexico, is full of pretty water inlets and some amazing sandy beaches.
 It’s on the fringes of the Everglades, too, so you can see a whole variety of wildlife that 4YO and 6YO just loved.
 It’s close to the pretty town of Naples and an easy drive from Fort Myers.